adrien1212/software_architecture_blog/content/modularity/_index.md

 Dans cette section, nous donnerons la définition d'un module en nous basant sur le livre _Java Application Architecture_ puis nous verrons comment les principes de Module et de Service sont fortement liés.

+## Point clé
+> The crucial aspect of modularity is concept of 'interchangeability'.
+If you can replace one component of your design with another component without changing anything else, we can say there is a high degree of modularity with that aspect of the design.

 ## Mesurer la modularité

 La modularité d'un module peut se mesurer grâce à plusieurs métriques.
 Les deux principales sont :